 Gartner predicts that 50% of business-to-business collaboration will take place through APIs by 2017, and by 2018 75% of Fortune 1000 firms will offer public Web APIs1

-- Added Revenue Source – Maximize the reach of your content by maximizing the distribution channels.
-For example, Expedia’s 90% revenue is derived from APIs.2
+- Added Revenue Source – Extend the reach of your content by maximizing the distribution channels.
+For example, 90% of Expedia’s revenue is derived from APIs.2

 - Fosters Open Innovation – With developer-friendly APIs, organizations can attract creative developers who bring in a variety of insights that can result in new uses for your service/product.
 For example, Indian Railways opened up their ticketing API, which enabled the creation of consumer friendly apps.
 There are now 6 to 8 user-developed mobile apps in addition to the website from Indian Rail and other third party partners.